14.1. The Vector Properties Dialog¶

 1 feature which is currently using these auxiliary

 Otherwise, there’s another way to create an auxiliary field for a specific property thanks to the data-defined override button.
 By clicking on Store data in the project, an auxiliary field is automatically created for the Opacity field.
-If you click on this button whereas the auxiliary layer is not created yet, then the window Auxiliary Layer creation dialog is first displayed to select the primary key to use for joining.
+If you click on this button and the auxiliary layer is not created yet, a window (Fig. 14.47) is first displayed to select the primary key to use for joining.

 Like the method described above for customizing labels, auxiliary fields can also be used to stylize symbols and diagrams.
 To do this, click on Data-defined override and select Store data in the project for a specific property.
 For example, the Fill color field: